-We travel around California tasting wines from small craft wineries, and offer you the ones we like the most.
+We travel around wine country tasting wines from small craft wineries, and offer you the ones we like the most.
 Every wine we sell is a wine we’d gladly spend our hard-earned money on, too.

 You can trust our wine selection because we have a Master Sommelier picking your wines.